-AVERAGE SCORE FOR BROAD COMPETENCY Comments: Ethical and Legal Standards Demonstrates knowledge of and acts in accordance with the APA Ethical Principles and Code of Conduct Demonstrates knowledge of and acts in accordance with all organizational, local, state, and federal laws, regulations, rules, and policies relevant to health service psychologists.
-Demonstrates knowledge of and acts in accordance with all professional standards and guidelines Recognizes ethical dilemmas as they arise and applies ethical decision-making processes in order to resolve them Conducts self in an ethical manner in all professional activities AVERAGE SCORE FOR BROAD COMPETENCY Comments: Professional Values, Attitudes, and Behaviors Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
+1 Comments: Ethical and Legal Standards Knowledge of ethical, legal, and professional standards Recognition of ethical dilemmas Adherence to ethical principles and guidelines Consult appropriately with supervisor to act upon ethical and legal aspects of practice.
+AVERAGE SCORE FOR BROAD COMPETENCY Comments: Professional Values, Attitudes, and Behaviors Behave in ways that reflect the values and attitudes of psychology, including integrity, deportment, professional identity, accountability, lifelong learning, and concern for the welfare of others.
 Engage in self-reflection regarding one's personal and professional functioning; engage in activities to maintain and improve performance, well-being, and professional effectiveness.
 Actively seek and demonstrate openness and responsiveness to feedback and supervision.
 Respond professionally in increasingly complex situations with a greater degree of independence as they progress across levels of training.
 Accept responsibility for meeting deadlines, completing required documentation promptly and accurately.
 AVERAGE SCORE FOR BROAD COMPETENCY Comments: Communication and Interpersonal Skills Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
 Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
 Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
 Demonstrate knowledge of and comfort with the technological systems necessary for professional engagement.
 Demonstrate understanding of appropriate social media activities that maintain professionalism and respect.

 AVERAGE SCORE FOR BROAD COMPETENCY

 Comments:

 OVERALL RATING (average of broad competency scores)

 Comments on Intern's overall performance:

-Comments on Intern's overall performance: Supervisor's Signature Date

 Supervisor's Signature

+Date

-Supervisor's Signature
+Intern's Signature Date